loco/wp-loco/readme.txt

 = Does it support Windows? =

-You can access the interface on Windows using Internet Explorer, but version 9 or above is recommended.
+You can access the interface on Windows using Internet Explorer, but version 9 or above is required.

 Loco Translate does not support Windows versions of PHP, so if your server has a Windows operating system the plugin may not work properly.

+= Does it support Solaris? =

+No. It requires some file system functionality which not available in PHP when running on Solaris.

-= This is too technical; why doesn’t it just work? =
+= What support is there? =

-In most cases it does, but Loco Translate is not a standalone application - it runs on your server and extraneous factors occasionally cause problems.
-If the plugin is unable to handle a particular situation automatically then you might have to intervene, and there isn’t always a *non-technical* solution to a technical problem.

 If you think there is a problem with Loco Translate you can open a [support ticket](https://wordpress.org/support/plugin/loco-translate), but please provide as much relevant detail as possible.

-If you have a suggestion on how to improve the experience of using Loco Translate then please [get in touch](https://localise.biz/contact).
+There is no personal support by email for this plugin.

+The majority of new questions in the support forum have been asked before.
+Please look for similar questions before posting.

 == Screenshots ==